Non-squeezing and capacities for some calibrated geometries: Introduction

 In Section~\ref{sec:slag}, we study the special Lagrangian case.
 Section~\ref{section:5.1} reviews the required linear-algebraic facts.
 In Section~\ref{section:5.2}, we show that for \(n \leq 3\), the special Lagrangian calibration \(\mathrm{Re}(dz^1 \wedge \cdots \wedge dz^n)\) on \(\mathbb{R}^{2n}\) enjoys the affine non-squeezing theorem.
 We then consider, for all \(n\), affine non-squeezing and rigidity for the complex-valued \(n\)-form \(dz^1 \wedge \cdots \wedge dz^n\).
 In particular, we establish an affine non-squeezing theorem for this form and a restricted version of the affine rigidity theorem for complex-linear maps.

 We conclude with a discussion of some further questions in Section~\ref{sec:conclusion}.

 \textbf{Acknowledgements.} Much of this work was completed while the first author earned a Master of Mathematics degree at the University of Waterloo under the supervision of the second author.
-The authors also gratefully acknowledge useful discussions with Shengda Hu and Ben Webster.
-The research of the second author is partially supported by an NSERC Discovery Grant.
+The authors gratefully acknowledge useful discussions with Shengda Hu and Ben Webster, and thank the anonymous referees for very useful feedback on an earlier version of this article, which in particular allowed us to strengthen our Theorem~\ref{thm:slagrid}, as the complex-linearity assumption is in fact necessary.